sampittko/buildpulse/SETUP.md

 # Grant access to your repositories with "Contents" and "Metadata" permissions
 GITHUB_TOKEN=your_github_token_here

+# Your GitHub Username (to filter commits to only yours)
+# This should be your exact GitHub username (case-sensitive)
+# OPTIONAL: If not provided, will auto-detect from your GitHub token
+GITHUB_USERNAME=your_github_username_here

 # Toggl Track API Token
 # Go to: Toggl Track → Profile → API Token (at the bottom)
 TOGGL_API_TOKEN=your_toggl_api_token_here